Candice Swanepoel’s Mile-Long Legs In A Leather Mini Dress Floor Instagram In Sizzling Photo

 The comments section was flooded with some serious praise from her excited followers, with one calling the model “stunning” as another said, “DAMN!
 Great legs.”

-Another described Swanepoel as being “a goddess,” as a third added, “This photo is stunning!”
+Another described Candice as “a goddess,” while a third added, “This photo is stunning!”

 Several other Instagram users were quick to leave fire emoji on the post to let the Victoria’s Secret model know how hot she was looking.

-The sizzling snap shared to her Instagram account this week has been liked more than 154,000 times in the first 20 hours since she shared it to her account.
+The sizzling snap this week has been liked more than 154,000 times in the first 20 hours since she shared it to her account.

-The latest leg-baring shot come shortly after The Inquisitr reported that Swanepoel last showed off her toned pins in an upload to her account just last week.
+The latest leg-baring shot comes shortly after The Inquisitr reported that Candice last showed off her toned pins in an upload to her account just last week.
 Then, she rocked a tiny denim miniskirt on the streets of New York City while she attended New York Fashion Week.

 The star has previously shared one of the biggest secrets to getting her fit and toned body, revealing that she’s always doing squats to keep her body looking so fit and toned.

 “Squats are the key!
 It’s definitely squats!
 They work for me if I’ve been on holiday and I feel like I haven’t done enough exercise.
-Even 10 make me feel better,” Candice previously revealed of her go-to exercise move during a past interview with Vogue U.K.
+Even 10 make me feel better,” Candice previously revealed during an interview with Vogue U.K.

 “You know what’s good – if you squat and when you come back up, you squeeze really hard.
-That works,” Swanepoel added.
+That works,” Candice added.

+Those who wish to see more of Candice can follow her on Instagram.